Hemp Packaging Offers Sustainable Alternatives To Paper & Plastic (VIDEO)

 “The statistics are in: every second … a half acre of trees are cut down,” said Matthew Glyer of Hemp.Press.
 “7.5 bllion trees for paper alone is not sustainable.”

 Every industry is struggling with the growing problem of waste.
 The legal cannabis industry is no exception.
-Both medical and recreational dispensaries depend on plastic and foil containers which are used once, then thrown away.
+Most medical and recreational dispensaries use single-use plastic and foil containers.
+Consumers throw them away after consuming the products inside.
 For the most part, these materials are not biodegradable.
 Single-use paper packaging is also commonplace in the industry.

-While hemp plastic is still being perfected, companies like Sana Packaging are already creating composites from hemp and corn.
-Sana Packaging’s products are created using hemp hurd, the fibrous woody core of agricultural hemp, then combined with corn to create composite bioplastic.
+Researches haven’t perfected hemp plastic, yet.
+Meanwhile, companies like Sana Packaging are already creating composites from hemp and corn.
+Sana Packaging’s products combine hemp hurd, the fibrous woody core of agricultural hemp, with corn to create composite bioplastic.

 Hemp.Press also targets the cannabis industry with products that replace boxes or display cards made from trees with hemp paper.

-The companies are also involved in lobbying to change cannabis laws.
+Both companies want to change the laws, too.
 Currently, most states with legal medical or recreational marijuana programs prohibit the re-use of packaging at cannabis dispensaries.
-If those laws changed, consumers would be able to bring their hemp packaging back to the dispensary to be refilled with fresh flower, extract, or pre-rolled cannabis joints.
+Ideally, consumers would use refillable packaging that they could bring to the dispensary over and over.